akshayakolay/Portfolio/Reference Guides/UI components of Twitch Studio.md

 ## FAQ
 1) Can I place the whole Stat Panel somewhere else on the screen?

-   No. The whole stat panel is fixed only the individual components are movable.
+   No. The whole stat panel is fixed but the individual components are movable.

 2) What is the difference between Twitch studio and Twitch Dashboard?